Germany's 'Gummy Bear King' dies age 90

 German Foreign Minister Guido Westerwelle said Riegel had made Haribo such a global brand that "wherever I travelled in recent years, the gummy bears had arrived long before me".

-Haribo, short for Hans Riegel Bonn, came to epitomize Germany's highly successful Mittelstand - the small, actively-managed firms which make up the backbone of the economy.
+Haribo, short for Hans Riegel Bonn, came to epitomise Germany's highly successful Mittelstand - the small, actively-managed firms which make up the backbone of the economy.

 The Bonn-based candymaker employed 6,000 people in 15 sites worldwide.
 According to Forbes, Riegel had a net worth of $2.9 billion, putting him at no 32 on Germany's richest list.